 Quick meals should be opportunities teenagers, including those with autism and Asperger’s’ Syndrome, can cook for themselves after school or late at night when returning from an evening out or up late studying.
 Provide instructions to prepare basic pasta and then make sure a variety of interesting pasta shapes and sauces are readily available.
 Be sure your teenager knows how to find the necessary ingredients and pots and pans.

 Rather than using direct praise for positive changes in your teenager’s eating habits, which may feel too intrusive or excessive for what he or she will rightly regard as a very basic part of life, ask your teenager to cook for the family.
 “You prepare such good food these days.
 Could I get you to cook for everyone once this week?”
 This will make your teenager feel both self-confident and needed.
 For a teenager, with or without autism, these are the deeply needed marks of maturing and growing into adulthood.

 Beard, James.
 1973.
 Beard on Bread.
 New York, New York: Alfred A. Knopf, Inc.

 This easy-to-use cookbook has clear instructions and great recipes for all kinds of quick breads, including biscuits, muffins, and sweetbreads, as well as yeast breads.

 Fallon, Sally.
 1995.
-Nourishing Traditions: The Cookbook that Challenges Politically Correct Nutrition and the Diet Dictocrats.
+Nourishing Traditions: The Cookbook that Challenges Politically Correct Nutrition and the Diet Doctorates.
 San Diego, California: Promotion Publishing.